Detroit Tigers: Chicago White Sox

-Divisional
+Cleveland Guardians

-The Tigers also maintain divisional rivalries with the Cleveland Guardians, the Kansas City Royals, and the Minnesota Twins.
+The Tigers also maintain a rivalry with the Cleveland Guardians.
 The rivalry with Cleveland came to a head when the Tigers played at Progressive Field on August 7, 2013, with the teams first and second in the AL Central standings.
 Many Tigers fans who made the short trip to Cleveland started several "Let's go Tigers!" chants while the game was tied in the 9th inning.
 Cleveland fans countered with a "Detroit's bankrupt!" chant, in reference to the city's 2013 bankruptcy.
 Footage of the chants from SportsTime Ohio circulated online, with many baseball fans on social media criticizing Cleveland fans for the chant due to the circumstances of Detroit's financial situation.
 The Tigers ended up defeating Cleveland 6–5 in 14 innings.
-The teams met in the postseason for the first time in the 2024 American League Division Series, where the Guardians won the series 3–2.
-They met again in the 2025 American League Wild Card Series, where the Tigers won the series 2–1.
+The teams met in the postseason for the first time in the 2024 American League Division Series, which the Guardians won 3–2.
+They met again in the 2025 American League Wild Card Series, which the Tigers won 2–1.

 Other teams

+The Tigers maintain divisional rivalries with the two other teams in the AL Central: the Kansas City Royals and Minnesota Twins.

 The Tigers have a holdover rivalry with the Toronto Blue Jays due to when the Tigers competed in the AL East.

 Although the Tigers have had limited postseason matchups with their divisional rivals, they developed a significant playoff rivalry with the New York Yankees in 2006, 2011 and 2012, which saw the Tigers win each series, including a four-game sweep in the 2012 ALCS.

 Additionally, the Tigers have had some rivalries with NL teams that they have faced repeatedly in the World Series, such as the Chicago Cubs (four times) and St. Louis Cardinals (three times).
 In interleague play, the Pittsburgh Pirates are the Tigers' "natural rival."

 Fanbase

 There are numerous Tigers fans along the Lake Erie region throughout the state of Michigan, northwestern Ohio, southwestern Ontario, as well as a small fan base in and around the Erie, Pennsylvania area, due in part to Detroit's proximity to these regions as well as the presence of the Tigers' Double-A affiliate Erie SeaWolves in northwestern Pennsylvania.
 The Tigers have their Triple-A affiliate Toledo Mud Hens in Toledo, Ohio in addition to their Double-A affiliate in Erie.

-The Tigers continue to develop a strong and long line of baseball fans in Ontario; the majority of baseball fans in southwestern Ontario generally support the Tigers over the Toronto Blue Jays.
+The Tigers have developed a sizable fan base in Ontario; the majority of baseball fans in southwestern Ontario generally support the Tigers over the Toronto Blue Jays.
 The cities of Windsor and Sarnia, Ontario, have large fan bases of loyal Tigers fans.
-The Tigers have hosted Canadian fan appreciation home games at least once per season in recognition of their cross-border supporters.